1. What is an Assessment?

 15. Can payments be made through wire transfer?

-Invoices may be paid by internet or telephone banking, through automated teller machine, in person or by cheque.
+Invoices may be paid in person at your financial institution, by internet or telephone banking, through automated teller machine or by cheque.

 Cheques should be made payable to the Financial Services Regulatory Authority of Ontario and mailed with the completed remittance advice to PO Box 9572, STN A, Toronto, ON M5W 2K3.